 No matter what type of cyclist you are and no matter your goals, indoor cycling has a huge host of benefits of which you should be taking advantage.
 We answer all your burning questions about indoor cycling so that you can reap the rewards and take your cycling to the next level.

 Whether you’re a cyclist or not, indoor cycling is a fantastic workout.
 When done correctly, indoor cycling can be a full body workout, targeting not only the legs and cardiovascular system but also the core, arms, shoulders, and back.
-Cycling indoors is the perfect way to focus on your technique without the distractions that come with being on the open road, so you can really centre on the parts of your body that you want to work.
+Cycling indoors on a smart bike is the perfect way to focus on your technique without the distractions that come with being on the open road, so you can really centre on the parts of your body that you want to work.

 In order to work your core, try standing out of the saddle and stabilising yourself with your abdominal muscles.
 To fire up your hamstrings, focus on the pull stroke when pedalling rather than the push (which targets the quads).
 In order to work your upper body while indoor cycling, you can do push ups on the handlebars, which will work your chest, shoulders and arms.